DrLex0/print3D-FlexiRex/README.md

 - If you know someone who considers buying this clone and you have a 3D printer, offer them 4 Flexi Rexes in any color they like.
 It will still cost less than this company charges for a single copy of their clone.
 - If you bump into online shops where this clone is being sold, team up with friends to do the following over and over again:
   * If you can ask product questions: ask where the attribution is, and where they make their modified 3D model available and under what license.
   * If you have the means to place a review: put a link to this GitHub page in a “review.”
 Stay polite, insults never work in cases like these.
-Occasionally, one of these “reviews” should mention that those reviews cannot be considered proper attribution.
+Occasionally, one of these “reviews” should mention that those reviews cannot be considered proper attribution, they still must add explicit attribution on their product page.
 - You could attempt to report the seller with the store as a violator of the CC license, but you'll probably find out that this is far from trivial.
 Many companies and stores are still stuck in a 20th century model of copyright and licensing, and will request arcane documents and incantations that do not exist in the universe of the Flexi Rex.
 - If you are a lawyer and are willing to help out with this, that would be nice.
 If you can team up with other lawyers, especially those who have experience with cases like these, that would be really nice.
 However, since this is only a hobby project of mine, I alone am not willing to spend much time and especially not much money on this.
 Either you would need to be willing to do it for the sake of the 3D printing and more generally open source communities, or someone would need to start some crowd funding project to pay for legal costs.